Estimated reading time: 5 minutes

 I was surprised at how the simple concepts they taught us for how to “manage” our pooch are so similar to leading and managing employees.

 This is what we learned.

 What we learned from the dog trainer is that dogs, like humans, need to be told what is expected of them, corrected when they do not follow instructions, and praised and rewarded when they do.

 In dog trainer terms, this is the order:

-For dogs, the command may be to climb onto their dog bed, sit or come to you.
+For dogs, the command may be to climb onto their dog bed, sit, or come to you.

-Commands for our employees may be in the form of direction to help them accomplish their goals.
+Commands (expectations) for our employees may be in the form of direction to help them accomplish their goals.

-This is also an example of SMART goals.
+You are instructing Sue to perform a task which is also an example of SMART goals.

 Correction comes in when the dog does not follow the command.

-In the doggie world, since dogs don’t speak English, there is a collar that is placed on the pooch that is pulled to put a slight pressure on the dog’s neck to communicate that the behavior they are demonstrating is not the desired behavior.
+This special collar is placed on the pooch and is pulled to put slight pressure on the dog’s neck to communicate that the behavior they are demonstrating is not the desired behavior.